High School Student Stanford Summer Internship

 Applicants must be at least 16 years of age on the first day of the program.
 The only exception we make for students below 16 years of age is if they are a junior in high school.

-Because of the COVID-19 pandemic, the sessions in 2020, 2021, and 2022 were conducted online in a virtual format, and students who participated were from various geographic locations.
+During the pandemic, the Summer sessions in 2020, 2021, and 2022 were conducted online in a virtual format.
+In Summer 2023 we conducted in-person sessions on campus at Stanford University with preferential admission for students who resided locally.

-Lectures in the classroom are from 9am to 12pm (Pacific Time) Monday through Friday.
-Skills training exercises in the laboratory will be from 1 pm to 4 pm.
+Lectures are from 9am to 12pm (Pacific Time) Monday through Friday.
+Skills training exercises are from 1 pm to 4 pm Monday through Friday.
 There is additional time for tutorials and office hours.
-Interns are expected to attend all sessions.
+Interns are expected to log in/attend all sessions.

 Application requirements to be completed online:

-1) General information online application (application window is CLOSED for 2023 sessions)
+1) General information (Application window is currently closed)

 2) Resume/CV (pdf format, uploaded within the online application)